 If you decide to reserve rooms in advance, here are the basics.
-Remember to book direct with the hotel or B&B (avoid room-booking services).

-- Number and type of rooms (e.g., "1 double room")
+- the number and type of rooms you need

-- Number of nights
+- the number of nights you'll stay

-- Date of departure
+- your date of departure

 Small B&Bs, which often don't accept credit cards, may not require a deposit; however, in places where no-shows are epidemic, some B&B owners request that you put money down to hold a room (it's becoming easier to do this, thanks to PayPal).
 Especially during slow times, some establishments will hold a room without a deposit if you promise to arrive early in the day.
 The earlier you arrive, the better your chances of a room being held for you.
 If you end up running a little late, call again to assure the owners that you're coming.